Grow Bag Hack: Bottom-Fed Reservoir for Explosive Plant Growth

-The hack is to turn a standard grow bag into a bottom-fed, moisture-stable container by adding a shallow water reservoir, a wick, and a chunky aeration layer.
+Turn a standard grow bag into a bottom-fed, moisture-stable container by adding a shallow water reservoir, a wick, and a chunky aeration layer.
 This keeps roots evenly moist without waterlogging the potting mix.
 It works especially well for tomatoes, peppers, cucumbers, basil, leafy greens, and other fast-feeding annuals grown in fabric bags.

 Use a grow bag with drainage, not a sealed plastic sack.
 Fabric bags already air-prune roots, which reduces circling and improves root branching.
 The weakness is that they dry out faster than rigid pots, especially in heat and wind.
+That leads to uneven watering, nutrient lockout, and stressed plants.

+The simple fix is controlled bottom watering.
 Place the grow bag in a shallow tray, mortar tub, storage tote lid, or saucer that can hold about 2–5 cm of water.
 Do not submerge the entire bag.
 The bottom of the bag should touch the water, while the upper mix stays oxygenated.

 Add a wick if the bag does not reliably draw water upward.
 Cotton rope, untreated jute, or a strip of absorbent fabric can work.
 Thread one end into the lower third of the potting mix and leave the other end in the water tray.